Upload your CV

 Unemployment in the Warehouse and Distribution sector remains at historically low levels and has been driven by several factors.
 Despite reports alluding to a softening in business confidence, we have seen companies demonstrating significant growth and putting continuing investment in supply chain, procurement, warehouse, and distribution.
 Businesses have been adding to their procurement teams, often with multiple hires, and opportunities have been created due to continued business growth or businesses’ commitment to improving the performance of their supply chain.

-The transportation and logistics sector is always changing, thanks in no small part to digital transformation, new market entrants, changing customer expectations, and evolving business models.
+The Transportation and Logistics sector is always changing, thanks in no small part to digital transformation, new market entrants, changing customer expectations, and evolving business models.
 This means that businesses are continually looking at upskilling their current employees and sourcing new talent to ensure they stay ahead of their competitors.

 There has also been a series of significant changes in warehouses, distribution centres and wider operation of supply chains.
 More facilities and larger spaces have increased demand for high-speed mobile communications, both on and off the floor, and new regulations now require more accurate tracking and tracing of products.
-The movement to re-shoring is also bringing businesses in manufacturing and other industries closer to the customer, creating a need for more efficient and effective cost and labour management.
+The movement to reshoring is also bringing businesses in manufacturing and other industries closer to the customer, creating a need for more efficient and effective cost and labour management.

 The importance of Supply Chain and Operations management has grown significantly.
 In any industry, goods need to be procured, stored and dispatched, so efficient and effective management of all these business functions is critical for any business.
 Someone equipped with a comprehensive and integrated knowledge of logistics would be a strong candidate in the job market.
 Every retail organisation has a supply chain, so this is an area where there are multiple opportunities for employment as well as progression to a managerial role, dependent on experience.

 Depending on the exact field that you are working in, different requirements are demanded by employers.
-Roles in Transportation & Logistics require excellent communication and analytical skills, logical thinking and excellent numeracy.
+Roles in Transportation and Logistics require excellent communication and analytical skills, logical thinking and excellent numeracy.
 Sound decision-making skills and attention to detail will also be highly sought after.
-For Warehouse & Distribution and Supply Chain & Operations positions, candidates should have excellent oral and written communication skills, as well as numeracy, planning and organisation skills.
+For Warehouse and Distribution and Supply Chain and Operations positions, candidates should have excellent oral and written communication skills, as well as numeracy, planning and organisation skills.
 For higher-level roles, experience in people management will also be expected.
 Supply Chain and Operations candidates are also ideal for those with a desire to understand patterns and trends within data sets.
 Simulation modelling, forecasting, problem-solving, and negotiation skills are also extremely useful, as is the ability to think on your feet under pressure.

 There are four key components which should not be missed on any Supply Chain & Operation CV:

-Interviews for all forms of Supply Chain jobs usually involve several steps, beginning with a behavioural interview with any prospective candidates.
+Interviews for all forms of Supply Chain and Operations jobs usually involve several steps, beginning with a behavioural interview with any prospective candidates.
 Successful interviewees will then be invited for further meetings with key decision-makers and asked to complete cognitive and personality testing.
-The ability to respond to new situations in a calm and considered way is also important when preparing to interview for a Supply Chain or Operations role.
+The ability to respond to new situations in a calm and considered way is also important when preparing to interview for a Supply Chain and Operations role.